umbopepato/visua-website/_guide/writing-plugins.md

   (if you generated it using the CLI this should be fine).

 - **Check visua versions**
-  Be explicit about the version of visua with which your plugin is compatible: make sure the `visua` package is only listed in devDependencies and peerDependencies (with the same version) and *not* in dependencies.
+  Be specific about the version of visua with which your plugin is compatible: make sure the `visua` package is only listed in devDependencies and peerDependencies (with the same version) and *not* in dependencies.

 - **Test it properly**